weicheng2138/portfolio-nuxt/README.md

 2. Learn [Nuxt](https://nuxtjs.org/) and [Tailwind](https://tailwindcss.com/).
 Create app for nuxt-portfolio and install extension for tailwind in vscode.

+    - when you are using Tailwind css, it better start from mobile to larger screen.
+The repondsive functionality is using **min-width (height)** instead of min-width (height).

 3. Formatter needs to be settled down.
 By right click the format document with...(Vetur or Prettier).

 4. Setup for tailwind and nuxt.
 Checkout [nuxt/tailwind](https://tailwindcss.nuxtjs.org/).
 Install VScode extension of Tailwind CSS IntelliSense.
 It will be activate after the following process.
 If you wanna use sass, install it.
 Setup tailwind.css in ./assets/css/tailwind.css is necessary.